 In the spirit of its mission, Ensemble Companio regularly collaborates with a wide variety of school, community, and collegiate ensembles across the Northeast.
 Recent projects include workshops and/or performances with Union College, Swarthmore College, VOICES Boston, and the Capital Hearings, among others.
 Rehearsals are open to the public; visitors are encouraged to observe at any point during the preparation process.
 Rehearsal dates and locations can be viewed on our website.

-Now in its tenth season, Ensemble Companio placed third for both the 2018-2019 American Prize in Choral Performance (community division) and the 2018-2019 Ernst Bacon Memorial Prize for the Performance of American Music.
+Now in its thirteenth season, Ensemble Companio placed third for both the 2018-2019 American Prize in Choral Performance (community division) and the 2018-2019 Ernst Bacon Memorial Prize for the Performance of American Music.
 Previously, the ensemble has been awarded the 2012 American Prize in Choral Performance (community division), performed at the 2013 ACDA of Pennsylvania fall conference, presented at the 2016 Chorus America conference, and has hosted such luminaries as composer/conductor Alice Parker, Matthew Oltman, director emeritus of Chanticleer, and Jameson Marvin, professor emeritus of choral music at Harvard University.

 Ensemble Companio released its first studio album, Warnings, Wisdom, & Wit, in summer 2019, which was recorded in 2016 with a supporting grant from Awesome Without Borders.